A Tenth Revolution Group Company

 My organization made staffing cuts and I have taken on more work 1%

-Increased opportunities for remote work have increased my job options and my employer wants to keep me 3%
+Increased demand for Salesforce professionals has increased my market value and my employer wants to keep me 15%

 My organization offered staff pay increases due to an increased workload 1%